ENAIKA/AKAN/README.md

 #### By [E Naika](https://github.com/ENAIKA)
 ## Description
 * This is a website showing Akan names on input of birthday.
-* Akan names are derived from Ghanian culture.
+* Akan names are derived from Ghanaian culture.
 Frequently children in Ghana,  are given their first name as a day-name which is depended on gender and corresponds to the day in the week they were born.
 ## Setup/Installation Requirements
-* To run the website need a browser (IE version 9 and above)
+* To run the website need a browser (for IE browsers version 9 and above is recommended.)
 #### To Contribute
 Follow this steps:
 * Fork the repo